How to make your voice sound better

 Professional actors and vocal artists practice those silly phrases for a reason.
 Warm-ups are an essential step in speaking well and sounding good.
 You spend hours preparing for an important meeting or presentation, so don’t let a tired, squeaky voice ruin the show.

-Give yourself a few minutes to warm up your voice before getting to your appointment.
-Singing in the car on your way to work is a great way to accomplish voice warm-ups and reduce those pre-meeting jitters simultaneously.
-Don’t forget to remind yourself of all of the voice tips you’ve been practicing.
+Give yourself a few minutes to warm up your voice and improve your vocal quality before your appointment.
+Singing in the car on your way to work is a great vocal warm-up and also reduces those pre-meeting jitters.
+And don’t forget to remind yourself of all the voice tips you’ve been practicing.

 9. Practice your timing.

-There are a lot of things going on in your head during a public speaking event.
-Wait time, or adding pauses to what you’re saying, can help you and your listeners whether you’re in a small five-person meeting or presenting to a larger group.
-Pausing between ideas can help you slow down your train of thought and help others process what you’re saying.
+A lot is going on in your head during a public speaking event.
+Adding pauses to what you’re saying, or wait time, can help you and your listeners, whether you’re in a small five-person meeting or presenting to a larger group.
+Pausing between ideas can slow down your train of thought and help others process what you’re saying.

 Well-placed breaks can also help you add to your presentation.
-Pausing in the middle of a sentence can help you emphasize what you are about to say by getting people’s attention.
-During your practice sessions, play around with pauses while speaking and see how it feels.
-Just be sure not to wait too much.
+Pausing in the middle of a sentence can emphasize what you are about to say by grabbing people’s attention.
+During your practice sessions, play around with pauses and see how it feels.
+Just be sure not to wait too long.
 Overusing any of these techniques might make you sound robotic or inauthentic.

 10. Ask for help and feedback.

-If you find that you’re struggling with your speaking voice, there is nothing wrong with enlisting the help of a voice coach.
+If you’re struggling with speaking or want to improve your voice, there is nothing wrong with enlisting the help of a voice coach.
 Just because you aren’t a paid actor or singer doesn’t mean you can’t benefit from training.

 Speaking of friends, your friends and family are also great resources you can turn to when creating your business voice.
 If you have any teachers or parents in your inner circle, ask them how they developed their “teacher voice” or “parent voice.”
 You might be surprised to find that teachers and parents both work to create a voice that gives them authority and allows them to project without yelling.
 Don’t be afraid to ask people for feedback, as well!